feathersjs-ecosystem/feathers-vuex/src/service-module/notes.md

 > I will admit that I was less than excited to try out TypeScript.
 It definitely introduces a bigger learning curve.
 I'm not a fan of large barriers to entry, especially when it comes to software development.
 I thought "It's hard enough already!".
 And I still feel that's accurate, but it's not an excuse to stay away from TypeScript.
 I see now that it's actually one of the reasons to use TypeScript.
 >
 > It only took me a couple of hours to learn some of the basics of TypeScript.
 Most of the time was spent configuring Visual Studio Code in a way that I liked.
 For those interested in what I picked, check out [this article](https://www.robertcooper.me/using-eslint-and-prettier-in-a-typescript-project).
 Thank you, Robert Cooper for such a great setup.
+>
 > As I started devloping with TypeScript, I really appreciated how it started to rewire how I thought about code organization.
 The cdde is much cleaner, especially the service plugin.
+When adding Model support in Feathers-Vuex 1.0, I ran into a difficult race condition.
+The Models need the store to first be initialized.
+But the store actions/mutations need the Models to first be initialized.
+In version 1.0 this resulted in a 115-line monkey patch!
+With TypeScript's assistance, I was able to see how to reduce it to a clean, two-line monkey patch.
+Much better!
+>
-Some huge benefits came from this refactor.
+> Some huge benefits came from this refactor.
 >
 > 1. The FeathersVuex Model class is now fully extendable.
 This introduces a new level of flexibility.
 > 1. Test coverage has improved.
 The newly-organized code is much easier to test in smaller units.